Do you know what formaldehyde cyanohydrin is?

 Oh yes?
 What other solution than just quitting could there be?
 But no, our Vaughan decided he needed alternative products.
 Note the plural.
 Why?
 Well, never mind.
 His transition to a heated tobacco product was seamless, it was really easy for him to switch over.

 Now for the answer to the question posed earlier.
-If you click here you will find a scholarly paper, published in the learned journal Tobacco Control, about a study of Philip Morris’s heated tobacco product (‘heatstick’) used in their IQOS device.
-The conclusion was that
+If you click here you will find a scholarly paper, published in the learned journal Tobacco Control, about a study of Philip Morris’s heated tobacco product (‘heatstick’) used in their unpronounceable IQOS device.
+The conclusion was:

-the tobacco plug does char and that charring increases when the device is not cleaned between heatsticks.
+The tobacco plug does char and charring increases when the device is not cleaned between heatsticks.
 Release of formaldehyde cyanohydrin is a concern as it is highly toxic at very low concentrations.
 (Emphasis added.)

 This kind of study, nonetheless, is a smokescreen over the real issue.